valentim-vh/learning/README.md

 # learning
 My JS learning progress

-I am a Alura student. starting with a few steps on JS.
+I am an Alura student. starting with a few steps on JS.